 Central Fund has been, and expects to continue to be a passive foreign investment company ("PFIC") for United States federal income tax purposes.
 Under the PFIC rules, the United States federal income tax treatment of the Class A shares is very complex and, in certain cases, uncertain or potentially unfavorable to United States shareholders.
-Under current law, a non-corporate United States shareholder who has in effect a valid election to treat Central Fund as a qualified electing fund ("QEF") should be eligible for the 15% maximum United States federal income tax rate (which is currently scheduled to increase to 20% for tax years beginning on or after January 1, 2013) on a sale or other taxable disposition of Central Fund's shares, if such shares have been held for more than one year at the time of sale or other taxable disposition.
+Under current law, a non-corporate United States shareholder who has in effect a valid election to treat Central Fund as a qualified electing fund ("QEF") should be eligible for the 20% maximum United States federal income tax rate on a sale or other taxable disposition of Central Fund's shares, if such shares have been held for more than one year at the time of sale or other taxable disposition.
 Gain from the disposition of collectibles, such as gold or silver, however, is currently subject to a maximum United States federal income tax rate of 28%.
-The IRS has authority to issue Treasury regulations applying the 28% tax rate to gain from the sale by a noncorporate United States shareholder of an interest in a PFIC with respect to which a QEF election is in effect.
+The IRS has authority to issue Treasury regulations applying the 28% tax rate to a gain from the sale by a noncorporate United States shareholder of an interest in a PFIC with respect to which a QEF election is in effect.
 Although no such Treasury regulations have been issued to date, there can be no assurance as to whether, when or with what effective date any such Treasury regulations may be issued, or whether any such Treasury regulations would subject long-term capital gains recognized by a United States shareholder (a "U.S. Holder") that has made a QEF election on a disposition of Central Fund shares to the 28% rate.
 U.S. Holders should be aware that if they purchase Class A shares and make a QEF election, the IRS may issue regulations or other guidance, possibly on a retroactive basis, which would apply the higher 28% United States federal income tax rate to any long-term capital gain recognized on a sale of their Central Fund shares.
+In addition, a gain from the disposition of Class A shares may be subject to the 3.8% Medicare surtax.
 U.S. Holders should consult their tax advisors regarding the implications of making a QEF election with respect to Central Fund.